DeutscheBahnAG/components/packages/react/src/modal/README.md

         <td><code>string</code></td>
         <td>false</td>
         <td>modal-title</td>
         <td>Identifier of the HTML element, which contains the label of the Modal.
-If you don't use the `title` property it is strongly recommended to set `ariaLabelledBy` to refer to an element within the children.
-If you use the `title` property you don't have to use `ariaLabelledBy` as it contains `modal-title` by default, which refers to the `title`.
+If you don&#039;t use the `title` property it is strongly recommended to set `ariaLabelledBy` to refer to an element within the children.
+If you use the `title` property you don&#039;t have to use `ariaLabelledBy` as it contains `modal-title` by default, which refers to the `title`.
 If you use the `title` property and you want to change the `modal-title` identifier you can do so by `ariaLabelledBy`.</td>
       </tr>
     <tr>
         <td><strong>ariaDescribedBy</strong></td>